Christmas Pyramid at the Christmas Market in Basel, Switzerland

 Where to stay when visiting the Christmas Markets in Basel

 Basel is very popular during Christmas; I recommend booking your accommodations well in advance.
-I started planning our 2022 trip in June of 2022.
+I started planning our 2022 trip in June 2022.

 Our Pick